wilsonwang881/Digital_System_Design_2019/README.md

 ## Fixed Point Format

-96-bit long
+32-bit long

 1 bit for sign

-5 bits for integer parts
+2 bits for integer parts

-90 bits for decimal places
+29 bits for decimal places

 ## Look Up Table

 The length is being changed to find the optimum with the best precision

+Currently, the length is changed to 16